-Levofloxacin is indicated in pediatric patients for inhalational anthrax (post-exposure).
+Levofloxacin is indicated in pediatric patients 6 months of age and older, for inhalational anthrax (post-exposure).
 The risk-benefit assessment indicates that administration of levofloxacin to pediatric patients is appropriate.
-The safety of levofloxacin in pediatric patients treated for more than 14 days has not been studied.
-The pharmacokinetics of levofloxacin following a single intravenous dose were investigated in pediatric patients ranging in age from six months to 16 years.
-Pediatric patients cleared levofloxacin faster than adult patients resulting in lower plasma exposures than adults for a given mg/kg dose [see Indications and Usage (1.13), Dosage and Administration (2.2), Clinical Pharmacology (12.3) and Clinical Studies (14.9)].
+The safety of levofloxacin in pediatric patients treated for more than 14 days has not been studied [see Indications and Usage (1.13), Dosage and Administration (2.2) and Clinical Studies (14.9)].